skunkgrowsupply/SkunkGrowPump/readme.txt

 The files from the update.zip go in.
 \var\www\html\

+There are [How to] wire diagrams and [How To] program variables, including custom feed charts.
+All located inside the zipfile\how to\

 There will be a downloadable image when I get time to actually make it and find a host for it.